stuartellis/sve-personal-website/content/articles/just-task-runner.md

 The [next section](#multiple-justfiles-in-a-directory-structure) explains how to use multiple _justfiles_ in a directory structure.

-If you are starting a new project, consider trying _just_ modules.
+If you are starting a new project and can require a current version of _just_, consider using _just_ modules.
 Real-world projects often have multiple components with many tasks, and _just_ modules enable you to define clear namespaces for recipes.
 Modules also provide more flexibility for organizing the files that contain your recipes.

-The modules feature is available in _just_ 1.19.0 and above, but it is currently _unstable_, which means that it is expected to work correctly, but it is not subject to the standard compatibility guarantees of _just_.
-This also means that you either need to set the environment variable _JUST_UNSTABLE_ as _true_, or use the _--unstable_ option when you run commands with _just_.
+> _Use just 1.31.0 or later with modules:_ The modules feature became available by default with  _just_ 1.31.0.

 A [later section](#using-modules) in this article explains how to use modules.